 Closed rhinoplasty swelling must be avoided but also treated in the early period when it does occur.
 The most effective means of countering closed rhinoplasty swelling is to use steroid injections (Kenalog 40 mixed 1:1 with 1 % lidocaine with epinephrine).

 These steroid injections are small volumes 0.1 to 0.2 cc into any areas of swelling.
 Closed rhinoplasty swelling is generally well-controlled but when present, the most common side effect is the appearance of a recurrent hump.
 A recurrent hump that develops following closed rhinoplasty swelling can often require a revision rhinoplasty.

-Please see this 42 year old female following her closed rhinoplasty.
-Patient is fully healed and presents an aesthetically pleasing contour.
+Please see this 55 years old female following her closed rhinoplasty.
+The patient is fully healed and presents an aesthetically pleasing contour.